 \subsection{Joint Learning of Attribute and Other Tasks}

-Integrate the person attribute learning into the pipeline of other person related tasks is also an interesting and important research direction.
-There are already many algorithms proposed by consider the person attributes into corresponding tasks, such as: attribute based pedestrian detection \cite{tian2015pedestrian}, visual tracking \cite{danelljan2014adaptiveColorAtt}, person re-identification \cite{su2016deepreid, layne2012towardsattri, li2015clothingreID, liu2018sequenceJCM} and social activity analysis \cite{fu2012attributesocalA}.
-In the future works, how to better explore the fine-grained person attributes for other tasks and also use other tasks for better human attribute recognition is an important research direction.
+Integrating the person attribute learning into the pipeline of other person-related tasks is also an interesting and important research direction.
+There are already many algorithms proposed by consider the person attributes into corresponding tasks, such as: attribute-based pedestrian detection \cite{tian2015pedestrian}, visual tracking \cite{danelljan2014adaptiveColorAtt}, person re-identification \cite{su2016deepreid, layne2012towardsattri, li2015clothingreID, liu2018sequenceJCM} and social activity analysis \cite{fu2012attributesocalA}.
+In future works, how to better explore the fine-grained person attributes for other tasks and also use other tasks for better human attribute recognition is an important research direction.